nik4mub/Csv2MySql/README.md

 You will be prompted for input of file name with the .csv extension

-It will locate the file
+It will locate the file in folder that the script is in

 Process the Data in the File